Terence Etherton, Baron Etherton: House of Lords

+In May 2022, Lord Etherton was appointed by the Government to carry out an independent review of the treatment of LGBT military personnel between 1967 and 2000.
+His report was published in July 2023.

+In the 2024 Birthday Honours, Etherton was appointed Knight Grand Cross of the Order of the British Empire (GBE) for services to LGBT veterans.

-Personal life
+Personal life and death

 Etherton entered a civil partnership in 2006.
 On his appointment as Lord Justice of Appeal in 2008, he said, "My appointment also shows that diversity in sexuality is not a bar to preferment up to the highest levels of the judiciary".

 On 10 December 2014, pursuant to legislation allowing couples in civil partnerships to convert the relationship to marriage, Etherton and his civil partner Andrew Stone were married in a Reform Judaism wedding ceremony at West London Synagogue.